andresmunozit/nextjs-dashboard/README.md

 ### CSS Modules
-Allow you to scope CSS to a component by automatically creating unique class names so you don't have to wory about collissions.
+Allow you to scope CSS to a component by automatically creating unique class names so you don't have to worry about collissions.
 Check the `/app/ui/home.module.css`.

 ### `clsx`
 Is a library that allows to toggle or conditionally add class names easily.